Protect your identity.

 What is phishing?

 Phishing consists of a phone call or email from what appears to be a legitimate company, financial institution, or government agency asking you confirm credit card numbers, verify passwords, bank account numbers, and/or Social Security numbers.
 The callers might say that you are being protected from potential fraud, helping the fight against terrorism, or some other such thing.
 They will ask you to give them this information over the phone, through a reply email or they will tell you to go to a website and enter this information.
 These are not legitimate emails, websites, or telephone calls!
 The real companies would never contact you to ask for this information.
+To learn more about phishing, take our free, interactive Home Internet Security Awareness Training course.

 While it is best to be overly cautious, keep in mind that if you initiate the phone call or email, it is most likely a legitimate company.